 This module gives you an understanding of the fundamental processes involved in replicating and expressing genes in all living organisms and how this expression is controlled.
 You’ll have the chance to learn about the techniques used in biology to isolate and analyse genes for genetic manipulation.
 You’ll also have opportunities to learn this from a practical point of view, through tutorials based on experiments and by taking part in several practical sessions, involving actual genetic manipulation and analysis techniques.
 Assessment will be by coursework and exam.

 The module will start with an overview of fundamental concepts in pharmacology including the absorption, distribution, metabolism and elimination of drugs (ADME).
 The module will then explore the molecular aspects of drug action, with detailed examples of various targets (including receptors, ion channels, enzymes and transporters).
 You'll then have the opportunity to investigate the theoretical relationship between ligand concentration and binding-site occupancy (Hill-Langmuir equation).
 This will be combined with discussion in lectures of protein-ligand interactions and what factors may influence binding affinity.
-You'll also have the chance to learn about biopharmaceuticals and gene therapy.
-The module will conclude with a brief overview of the drug discovery industry and technologies involved (chemical screen libraries, assay development), including high throughput screening.
-The stages of development of a new drug with details of initial lead-finding, optimization, pre-clinical development, phase I, II, III trials and regulatory approval will be discussed.
+As the largest family of proteins targeted by drug discovery methods, the G protein-coupled receptors (GPCRs) are of fundamental importance to pharmacology.
+Individual case studies of GPCRs will be used to highlight the fundamental concepts covered in the first term and will highlight the therapeutic relevance of GPCRs with details of their molecular properties, kinetic models of action, and receptor oligomerization.
+In the latter part of the module, you'll have the opportunity to learn about biopharmaceuticals and gene therapy.
+The module will include consideration of the drug discovery and development process and technologies involved (chemical screen libraries, assay development), including high throughput screening.
+The stages of development of a new drug with details of initial lead-finding, optimization, pre-clinical development, phase I, II, III trials and regulatory approval will also be discussed.